Monday, July 29, 2024

 If you talk to many hardcore wrestling fans and ask them who the greatest professional wrestler of all time is, many will say one name: Mitsuharu Misawa.
 After originally paying his dues and improving his craft during the 1980s as the second incarnation of Tiger Mask, he eventually would shine throughout the 1990s as the top star of All Japan Pro Wrestling where he engaged in one legendary match after another to the point where many would argue he was absolute best wrestler of the entire decade.
 During the later part of his career, he would also become known as a promoter as he founded Pro Wrestling NOAH.
 Sadly, despite his achievements, Misawa also became known for tragedy.
 The brutal King's Road style of wrestling he participated in which it along with bad luck and the pressure to press on in the ring at a time when he shouldn't have been even wrestling anymore would lead to his sad early death due to a cervical spinal cord injury he suffered during a match in 2009 at only 46 years old.
 This past June marked the fifteenth anniversary of Misawa's passing and I decided to pay tribute by looking back at some interesting facts.

-Note: I don't own the pictures, I found them on Google
+Note: I don't own the pictures, I found them on Google.
+Credit to the owners.

 Was An Eight Time World Champion- We start with the usual.
 As mentioned, Misawa is a legend in professional wrestling and a man considered to have arguably been one of, if not, the greatest in all of wrestling in the 1990s.
 Having said that, it probably doesn't come as any surprise that Misawa has not only been a world champion in wrestling but has been world champ multiple times.
 Specifically, Misawa held two world titles eight times between them from 1992-2008.
 In all, Misawa would hold All Japan's Triple Crown Heavyweight Championship five times and NOAH's Global Honored Crown Heavyweight Championship three times.
 His first Triple Crown win came when he defeated Stan Hansen on August 22, 1992 and he held it until losing it to Steve Williams on July 28, 1994.
 His second Triple Crown win came when he defeated Stan Hansen on May 26, 1995 and he held it until losing it to Akira Taue on May 24, 1996.
 His third Triple Crown win came when he defeated Kenta Kobashi on January 20, 1997 and he held it until losing it to Toshiaki Kawada on May 1, 1998.
 His four Triple Crown win came when he defeated Kenta Kobashi on October 31, 1998 and he held it until losing it to Toshiaki Kawada on January 22, 1999.
 His fifth and final Triple Crown win came when he defeated Vader on May 2, 1999 and he held it until losing it back to Vader on October 30, 1999.
 His first GHC Heavyweight Title reign came when he became the inaugural champion by defeating Yoshihiro Takayama in a tournament final on April 15, 2001 and he held it until losing it to Jun Akiyama on July 27, 2001.
 His second GHC Title reign came when he defeated Yoshihiro Takayama on September 23, 2002 and he held it until losing it to Kenta Kobashi on March 1, 2003.
 His third and final GHC Title reign came when he defeated Naomichi Marufuji on December 10, 2006 and he held it until losing it to Takeshi Morishima on March 2, 2008.